joonho3020/joonho3020.github.io/articles/xls-article.md

 }
 ```

-An abstraction that XLS does have is communication channels which are basically latency insensitive ports.
-By abstracting away these constructs, backpressure bugs can be avoided by design [^2].
-However, logic synthesis for latency insensitive interfaces aren't really helpful compared to having control flow synthesis.
-Imagine a case where bus responses arrive out of order.
-Then it is still up to the designer to manually write the control logic to handle the responses correctly.
-Furthermore, there are cases where the designer wants to use ports that aren't latency insensitive, but wants combinational feedback paths (e.g., priority encoders).
-It is difficult to express these types of logic using XLS channels.
-The hardware designers are now forced to write blocks that are suboptimal as it has to waste cycles performing ready valid handshakes when it can get away with combinational logic.
+One abstraction that XLS does provide is communication channels, which are essentially latency-insensitive ports.
+By abstracting away these constructs, XLS helps avoid backpressure bugs by design [^2].
+However, logic synthesis for latency-insensitive interfaces is not as beneficial as having control flow synthesis.
+For example, if bus responses arrive out of order, it remains the designer’s responsibility to manually write the control logic to handle the responses correctly.

+Moreover, there are cases where designers need to use ports that are not latency-insensitive but require combinational feedback paths (e.g., priority encoders).
+Expressing this type of logic using XLS channels is challenging.
+Designers are then forced to write suboptimal blocks that waste cycles performing ready-valid handshakes when combinational logic could suffice.

-One benefit that the channel abstraction has is in the testbench.
-The XLS abstraction allows the programmer to interact with each port without having to explicitly perform ready-valid handshakes which is a slight improvement over the RTL abstraction.
-For instance, in the below `Tester` example, we can interact with the dut with only `send` and `recv` functions.
-However, the abstraction is still not high enough to have a huge benefit over the RTL abstraction.
+One benefit of the channel abstraction is its use in testbenches.
+The XLS abstraction allows the programmer to interact with each port without having to explicitly perform ready-valid handshakes, which is a slight improvement over the RTL abstraction.
+For example, in the `Tester` example below, we can interact with the DUT using only `send` and `recv` functions.
+However, the abstraction is still not high enough to provide a substantial advantage over the RTL abstraction.

 ```rust